 Working with and managing software that stores personal information carries risk.
 It's important to identify threats and understand the system's attack surface, the likelihood, and the impact of an attack.

-In the case of Ory Identities, threats could include hackers or malicious insiders who may try to steal or manipulate personal information.
-To protect against these threats, it's important to properly configure Ory and implement appropriate security measures, such as strong authentication and access controls.
-Regular monitoring and timely response to security incidents are also crucial.
+Regarding Ory Identities, threats could include hackers or malicious insiders who may try to steal or manipulate personal information.
+To protect against these threats, it's important to implement appropriate security measures, such as strong authentication and access controls.
+Regular monitoring and quick response to security incidents are also crucial.
+When using Ory Network, defenses are provided as part of the platform's security infrastructure.
+For self-hosted instances of Ory Kratos Identity Server, reach out to Ory Support.

 Digital identity guidelines

-There is no universally accepted standard for digital identity.
+No universally accepted standard for digital identity exists.

 Ory follows Digital Identity Guidelines established by the National Institute of Standards and Technology (NIST).

-These guidelines are accompanied by a FAQ that provides additional information and answers to common questions.
+These guidelines are accompanied by a FAQ that provides answers to common questions.

 Defenses against brute-force attacks